Buxus: Wood carving

 Owing to its fine grain it is a good wood for fine wood carving, although this is limited by the small sizes available.
 It is also resistant to splitting and chipping, and thus useful for decorative or storage boxes.

-Formerly, it was used for wooden combs.
+Traditional Japanese boxwood combs are called Tsuge Gushi and have been in production since the Heian Period.

 As a timber or wood for carving it is "boxwood" in all varieties of English.

 Owing to the relatively high density of the wood, boxwood is often used for chess pieces; unstained boxwood for the white pieces, and stained ('ebonized') boxwood for the black pieces in lieu of ebony.

 The extremely fine endgrain of box makes it suitable for woodblock printing and woodcut blocks, for which it was the usual material in Europe.
 In the 16th century, boxwood was used to create intricate decorative carvings, including intricate rosary prayer beads.
 As of 2016, the largest collection of these carvings is at the Art Gallery of Ontario in Toronto.

 High quality wooden spoons have usually been carved from box, with beech being the usual cheaper substitute.